Automattic/wp-calypso/docs/our-approach-to-data.md

 Each reducer is then wrapped with `withSchemaValidation` which returns a wrapped reducer that validates on `DESERIALZE` if a schema is present and returns initial state on both `SERIALIZE` and `DESERIALZE` if a schema is not present.

-To opt-out of persistence we just combine the plain reducers.
+To opt-out of persistence we combine the reducers without any attached schema.
 ```javascript
 return combineReducersWithPersistence( {
     age,